Azathothas/Stars/README.md

 - [avito-tech/deepsecrets](https://github.com/avito-tech/deepsecrets) – Secrets scanner that understands code
 - [axcore/tartube](https://github.com/axcore/tartube) – A GUI front-end for youtube-dl, partly based on youtube-dl-gui and written in Python 3 / Gtk 3
 - [az0mb13/hooker](https://github.com/az0mb13/hooker)
+- [bee-san/Ciphey](https://github.com/bee-san/Ciphey) – ⚡ Automatically decrypt encryptions without knowing the key or cipher, decode encodings, and crack hashes ⚡
+- [bee-san/Name-That-Hash](https://github.com/bee-san/Name-That-Hash) – 🔗  Don't know what type of hash it is?
+Name That Hash will name that hash type! 🤖 Identify MD5, SHA256 and 300+ other hashes ☄ Comes with a neat web app 🔥
+- [bee-san/Search-That-Hash](https://github.com/bee-san/Search-That-Hash) – 🔎Searches Hash APIs to crack your hash quickly🔎 If hash is not found, automatically pipes into HashCat⚡
 - [bee-san/pyWhat](https://github.com/bee-san/pyWhat) – 🐸   Identify anything. pyWhat easily lets you identify emails, IP addresses, and more.
 Feed it a .pcap file or some text and it'll tell you what it is! 🧙‍♀️
 - [beeware/briefcase](https://github.com/beeware/briefcase) – Tools to support converting a Python project into a standalone native application.
 - [belane/CloudHunter](https://github.com/belane/CloudHunter) – AWS, Azure, Alibaba and Google bucket scanner